GDG-Venezia/devfest24/content/speakers/muhammad-ahsan-ayaz.md

 featured: true
 lang: eng
 presentation:
-    title: "The Offline AI in Your Pocket: How Google Gemini Nano Turns Chrome into a Secret Superpower"
-    abstract: "Artificial Intelligence has transformed from a futuristic concept into an everyday reality, shaping industries and redefining our interaction with technology.
-But what if this powerful technology could be at your fingertips, even when you’re offline?
-In this talk, we’ll explore the fascinating evolution of AI, tracing its journey from early models to the groundbreaking innovations of today.
-We'll dive into Google’s Gemini Models, focusing on the revolutionary Gemini Nano—a compact yet powerful AI that can run directly within your Chrome browser without requiring an internet connection.
-This offline AI model is a game-changer, offering you unprecedented capabilities right in your pocket.
-Through a detailed exploration and a live demonstration, we’ll show how the open-sourced Gemini Nano demo app, available on GitHub, exemplifies the potential of this technology.
-You’ll see firsthand how this AI model can transform Chrome into a tool that not only enhances productivity but also opens new doors for developers and tech enthusiasts alike.
+    title: "What If Your Content Could Talk?
+RAG Meets Google Gemini for AI-Driven Engagement and Sales"
+    abstract: "What if your content could talk back?
+In this talk, we explore how AI can transform static content into interactive conversations that engage users and drive business results.
+Using Google Gemini and Retrieval Augmented Generation (RAG), I built a custom AI assistant for my Angular Cookbook website, turning a simple website and a traditional book into an intelligent, interactive resource.
+<br><br>
+Attendees will discover how Google Gemini powers real-time user queries, delivering not only relevant information but also links to demos and GitHub repositories, all while enhancing user experience and engagement.
+We’ll dive into the tech stack—Google Gemini, LLAMA Index, RAG, and Python—that made this AI assistant possible, along with a live demo showcasing how the assistant works in action.
+<br><br>
-Whether you're an AI enthusiast, a developer, or just curious about the future of technology, this talk will reveal how Google Gemini Nano is setting a new standard for AI accessibility and innovation."
+Whether you're a developer, content creator, or business owner, this talk will show you how AI can turn your content into a conversation, ultimately boosting user engagement and unlocking new sales potential.
+<br><br>
+Join me to learn how you can leverage AI to bring your content to life!"
 ---